Unitary Cuntz semigroups of ideals and quotients: Introduction

-In this paper, we investigate further on this new construction and we affirmatively answer the question whether this unitary version of the Cuntz semigroup also captures the lattice of ideals of a separable $\CatCa$-algebra.
+In this paper, we investigate further this new construction and we affirmatively answer the question whether this unitary version of the Cuntz semigroup also captures the lattice of ideals of a $\CatCa$-algebra of stable rank one.
 We specify that the category $\Cu^\sim$ does not require the underlying monoids to be positively ordered, which hinders the task to generalize notions introduced in the category $\Cu$.
-For instance, we cannot characterize a $\Cu^\sim$-ideal of a countably-based $\Cu^\sim$-semigroup by its largest element, as done for countably-based $\Cu$-semigroups, since such element does not exist in general.
-As a result, two abstracts axioms, respectively named (PD) and (PC), appear as far as the definition of a $\Cu^\sim$-ideal is concerned.
-The (PD) axiom, that stands for \emph{positively directed}, has already been introduced in \cite{C20one}, where the author has established that any countably-based $\Cu^\sim$-semigroup $S$ satisfying (PD) has maximal elements forming an absorbing abelian group, termed $S_{max}$.
-We finally point out that any $\Cu$-semigroup $S$ satisfies these abstract axioms and that the generalization of a $\Cu^\sim$-ideal matches with the usual definition of a $\Cu$-ideal for any $S\in\Cu$.
-In the course of this investigation, we also show that the functor $\Cu_1$ satisfies expected properties regarding quotient ideals and exact sequences.
-These results help us to dig more in depth the functorial relations between $\Cu,\K_1$ and $\Cu_1$ found in \cite[\S 5]{C20one}.
+For instance, we cannot characterize a $\Cu^\sim$-ideal of a countably-based $\Cu^\sim$-semigroup by its largest element, as is done for countably-based $\Cu$-semigroups, since such an element might not exist in general.
+As a result, two axioms, respectively named (PD), for \emph{positively directed} and (PC), for \emph{positively convex} appear as far as the definition of a $\Cu^\sim$-ideal is concerned.
+The axiom (PD) has already been introduced in \cite{C20one}, where the author has established that any positively directed $\Cu^\sim$-semigroup $S$ either has maximal elements forming an absorbing abelian group, termed $S_{max}$, or else has no maximal elements.
+We finally point out that any $\Cu$-semigroup $S$ satisfies these axioms and that the generalization of a $\Cu^\sim$-ideal matches with the usual definition of a $\Cu$-ideal for any $\Cu$-semigroup $S$.
+In the course of this investigation, we also show that the functor $\Cu_1$ satisfies expected properties regarding ideals, quotients and exact sequences.
+These results help us to dig in depth the functorial relations between $\Cu,\K_1$ and $\Cu_1$ found in \cite[\S 5]{C20one}.

-More concretely, this paper shows that the set of $\Cu^\sim$-ideals of such a $\Cu^\sim$-semigroup $S$ has a complete lattice structure, inherited from the complete lattice structure of $\Cu$-ideals of its positive cone $S_+$.
+More concretely, this paper shows that the set of $\Cu^\sim$-ideals of such a $\Cu^\sim$-semigroup $S$ is a complete lattice naturally isomorphic to the complete lattice of $\Cu$-ideals of its positive cone $S_+$.
 Furthermore, we prove that:

+\begin{thm} For any $\CatCa$-algebra $A$ of stable rank one, the unitary Cuntz semigroup $\Cu_1(A)$ is positively directed and positively convex.